 If you're unsure about the application process, contact the admissions team for help.

-- Your degree certificate and transcripts, or a partial transcript if you’re still studying.
+Copies of your degree certificate and full transcript, or a partial transcript if you’re still studying.

-- A sample of your written work (2,000-3,000 words) on a topic relevant to the programme.
+A sample of your written work (2,000-3,000 words) on a topic relevant to the course.
 All samples must be typed and in English.